 Before I knew it, what started out as a creative passion… translated into science the deeper I got into my nutrition education.
 And the deeper my relationship got with food and my own body.

-I want to hear from you now!!
+I want to hear from you now below!!
 Want to practice with me?

 Tell me your favorite mindful eating practice (breathing, taking your time, pretty plating, lighting candles, chewing well, sitting, not looking at screens, etc.)